Manny Martin

 Emanuel C. Martin (born July 31, 1969) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the Alabama State Hornets.
 Martin played five years in the NFL as a cornerback and safety for the Houston Oilers and Buffalo Bills.
 He is the current head football coach at Dillard High School in Fort Lauderdale, Florida.

-Early years
+Early life

 A native of Miami, Florida, Martin attended Miami Central High School, where he played defensive back for the football team in the late 1980s.
 He subsequently attended Alabama State University.

 Professional football career

 After graduating from Alabama State, Martin played in three games for the Houston Oilers during the 1993 NFL season.
 In 1995, he played for the Ottawa Rough Riders in the Canadian Football League.

 In 1996, Martin tried out with the Buffalo Bills, where he was considered "the longest of long shots."
 Despite the odds, Martin made the team and became a major contributor in the Bills' secondary over the next four years.
 In one of his first games for Buffalo, he made a name for himself when he made two interceptions (and nearly grabbed a third) off Troy Aikman on back-to-back possessions during the third quarter of a win over the Dallas Cowboys.
 During a pre-season game against the Seattle Seahawks in August 1999, he returned an interception 96 yards for a touchdown.
 Martin's NFL career ended in October 1999, when, at age 30, he suffered torn ligaments in his knee.
 During his NFL career, Martin played in 54 games (six as a starter), intercepted five passes, and had 64 tackles.